NREL/H2Integrate/docs/user_guide/recording_and_loading_data.md

 ```

 - **overwrite_recorder**: If False or not specified, H2I will make a new filename for the recorder that doesn't yet exist in the `outputs` folder.
 If `cases.sql` exists, it will make a new file named `cases0.sql`.
 If `cases.sql` and `cases0.sql` exist, it will make a new file named `cases1.sql`, etc. If set to True, it will overwrite an existing `cases.sql` file from previous runs.
 - **recorder_attachment**: Must be `model` or `driver`, defaults to `model`.
-We recommend attaching the recorder to the driver if running an optimization or design of experiments in parallel.
+We recommend attaching the recorder to the driver if running an optimization or design of experiments in parallel as model-level recording cannot be performed in parallel due to limitations in OpenMDAO.

 (attaching-a-recorder-to-the-driver)=
 ### Attaching a recorder to the driver
-It is recommended to attach the recorder to the driver if running an optimization or design of experiments in parallel, but can be beneficial if running a design of experiments or optimization in serial as well.
+We recommend attaching the recorder to the driver if running an optimization or design of experiments in parallel as model-level recording cannot be performed in parallel due to limitations in OpenMDAO.
+It can be beneficial if running a design of experiments or optimization in serial as well.
 Further documentation on driver recording can be found [here](https://openmdao.org/newdocs/versions/latest/features/recording/driver_recording.html).

 ```yaml
 name: "driver_config"